Fruehstart-Rente 2026: €10 per Month from the German State for Every Child

 Germany plans to pay 10 euros per month into a private pension depot for every child aged 6 to 18.
-That is 120 euros per year and up to 1,440 euros of state funding per child before market returns kick in.
-Here is what is planned, who qualifies and what you can do today.
+That is 120 euros per year and up to 1,440 euros of state funding per child, before market returns kick in.
+This guide explains who qualifies, what is already decided, what is still open, and what expat parents can do today.

-While the Fruehstart-Rente bill is still in the legislative process, you can already explore classic pension products — and prepare the right depot for your child.
+While the Fruehstart-Rente bill is still in the legislative process, you can already explore classic pension products in English and prepare the right depot for your child.

 SSL-encrypted.
 Free and non-binding.